 On most Triumph models, the gas gauge will reset after an ECU reprogramming.
 The bike only polls the bike for how much gasoline is in the tank when above 35mph/60kph and to third gear or beyond.
 As soon as you ride your motorcycle for a time, and reach above the 35mph/60kph limit, the gauge will reset itself and show the correct amount of fuel in the tank.

 Gear Selector / Engine Light / Quick Shifter

 This is an uncommon, but not unseen, when sending in your ECU.
 The motorcycle may lose track of what gear it is currently in when the ECU becomes disconnected.
 This occurs randomly with no direct pattern to what combination of motorcycle, parts or other settings that creates this condition.
 When this occurs, it may require you to visit a Triumph dealer to use their tool (which takes mere minutes) to clear this dash error or simply clear codes with a scan tool and, if supported, via TuneECU.
 If related to the quick shifter, you’ll simply need to disable then reenable the quick shifter in the TFT display.
 This is a non-destructive error, bound to the motorcycle’s software, and does not void your warranty if this occurs after sending in your ECU for programming.

 Cruise Control Not Working

-Occasionally, when flashing an ECU, the cruise control learn procedure may need to be done.
-The steps to this can be found with a simple google search.
+Occasionally, when flashing an ECU, the cruise control learn procedure may need to be completed.
+You can find the steps in order to perform this via a Google search.
 It’s a simple process to do.